 Under The Microscope With The Fool

 In our 78 Connections series, we take two cards and try to spot as many obvious and underlying links as we can.
-In doing this, we see just how interwoven this system is and how precise and intentional all the details are.
+In doing this, we see just how interwoven tarot is and how precise and intentional all the details are.

-We hope this exercise will do two things.
-1) help us (and you) hone in on the smallest of details to find additional layers of meaning and 2) help us (and you) to further understand each arcana by seeing how it links to others in the deck.
-Ultimately, we hope that we all can walk away with a more fulsome understanding of the card under the microscope.
+The purpose of this exercise/post is 2 fold: To help us (and you) hone in on the smallest of details to find additional layers of meaning.
+And, to help us (and you) further understand The Fool by seeing how it links to other cards in the deck.

 If you want to play along, independent of what we’ve written below, all you need to do is take a look at the image of The Fool that we’ve provided.
 Go symbol by symbol and ask yourself: What does this symbol mean to me, and what other cards in the deck contain it?